kern2011/k2_pro-improvements/README.md

 ## Power cycle your Printer!

-Some funny stuff and errors happened to me trying to home without it
+Some funny stuff and errors happened to me trying to home the printer before a power cycle...
+Restarting host, or just restarting services is not enough.

 ## Donations For - [@Jacob10383](https://github.com/Jacob10383)